 Features of the Landyachtz Dinghy

-As stated earlier, the Dinghy complete longboard comes with quality wheels, bearings and trucks as opposed to generic, no-name components.
+The Dinghy complete longboard comes with high-quality components including Hawgs wheels, Polar Bear trucks, and Spaceball bearings – as opposed to generic no-name components.
 The deck, trucks, and wheels were designed together to ensure full compatibility and precise engineering for the complete longboard.

 The price for the complete, normally around $130, is actually lower than the sum of its components (around $150 between the deck, trucks, wheels, bearings, risers, hardware, and grip tape).

 The Dinghy comes in 3 different sizes to accommodate smaller riders :

 - Landyachtz Dinghy 28: 28.5″ length, 8″ width, 14.6″ wheelbase